Purpose and application

 - avoid any words or actions that are over-familiar

-- not swear, blaspheme or use any sort of offensive language in front of pupils;
+- not swear, blaspheme or use any sort of offensive language in front of students;

-- avoid the use of sarcasm or derogatory words when punishing or disciplining pupils and avoid making unprofessional personal comments about anyone
+- avoid the use of sarcasm or derogatory words when punishing or disciplining students and avoid making unprofessional personal comments about anyone

 15.Dress: You should dress appropriately and in a professional manner.
 Dress must not be offensive, distracting or revealing.
 Political or other contentious slogans or badges are not allowed.

 16. Dealing with “crushes”: Crushes, fixations or infatuations are part of normal adolescent development.
 However they need sensitive handling to avoid allegations of exploitation.
 If you suspect that a student has a “crush” on you or on another colleague you should bring it to the attention of senior colleagues at the earliest opportunity.

 The use of force or physical restraint